madsehansen/MediocreProgramming/Material/UnitTests/unit_test.md

 ## Why have unit tests
-- Make better design
-- Specify what should happen
-- Document how to use
-- Avoid debugger
-- Avoid starting application
-- Allow refactoring with confidence
-- Catch bugs
-- Faster development

 ### Make better design
 - This works better if the tests drive the design, write tests first